hirokoymj-new/Udemy/JavaScript.md

 # Udemy Advanced JavaScript

 ## "use strict" mode
 - It forces you to use valuables that have been declared with `var` keyword.
-This is to avoid accidentally declareing a gloval valuable.
+This is to avoid accidentally declareing a global valuable.
+- In NON-strict mode we can use any variable even if it's hasn't been defined with var.
+- In strict mode we can't use variables that have not been declared with var first.

 - Waring reserved JavaScript keyword - ex. let
 - It can't delete functions or arguments.
 - It's safer to use "eval()" in strict mode because the value doesn't leak out.
 In without strict mode, the value inside eval leaks.

 ## pass-by value and pass-by reference